 Of those surveyed, who said rapid software delivery was important, 65% noted that changing customer expectations were the driving force.
-Such demands will increasingly drive the future of the modern IT delivery model and become the foundation for the connected enterprise.1
+Such demands will increasingly drive the future of the modern IT delivery model and become the foundation for the connected enterprise.

 In achieving modern delivery, the often disconnected elements - agile, DevOps, cloud, native architecture, testing, security, risk management, and compliance - are assembled into a unified model.
-Such an alignment and focus creates speed, reduces risk, and enhances quality across the entire organization to rapidly and continuously deliver value.
+Such an alignment and focus creates speed, reduces risk, and enhances quality across the entire organisation to rapidly and continuously deliver value.

 This next generation of technology is likely to be developed and deployed across the enterprise, not just within the IT department, as a fully connected enterprise requires collaboration and a new way of working.
-This will change the entire organization.
+This will change the entire organisation.